jessecarl/jessecarl.github.io/_drafts/introducing-fast-status.md

 is like a digital red bandanna.<!--more-->

-Probably the second or third time I read that chapter, I was working in a very typical environment for the modern creative coworker.
+Probably the second or third time I read that chapter, I was working in a very typical environment for the modern creative worker.
 I had a desk, one or two flimsy walls, and a tiny separator from the desk next to mine.
 The room was loud, or at least full of important conversations that needed to happen, but not for the work I was doing.
 While the noise was an issue, the convenience of